BinodGaihre/final_project_ABS/README.md

 This project involves building a machine learning model to predict the **Total Actual Days** it takes for a shipment to arrive for a company where one of our team members works.
 We have used data from the past three weeks, performed feature engineering (including calculating the geographical distance between ports), and applied Random Forest Regression to help improve the Delivery Day Window for logistics operations.

+## Folder Structure

+- /Final_Project_ABS
+    - /Final_Code             # Source code for all three tradelanes and the dataset
+    - /Test_Code              # Test codes and files to build the project
+    - README.md               # Main documentation file
+    - .gitignore              # Files/folders to ignore by Git
+    - Final_Project_ABS       # Project Presentation

 ## Highlights

 - Focused on three major tradelanes: TPEB, FEWB, and TAWB (covering 90% of the shipments)